Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Numerical examples

-This contradicts Proposition 3 in \citet{Fosgerau2021a}, which erroneously stated that paths are necessarily substitutes in PURC.
-We take the opportunity to point out the error in that paper. \citet{Fosgerau2021a} stated the following result. \begin{displayquote} \begin{proposition*}[3 in \citet{Fosgerau2021a}] The perturbed utility route choice model is equivalent to a discrete choice model for the choice among all loop-free routes connecting origin to destination.
-The routes are substitutes in the sense that if the utility of just one route is increased while the utility of all other routes is unaffected, then the choice probability weakly decreases for all other routes. \end{proposition*} \end{displayquote} In that proof, we rewrote the perturbation function $F$ defined in terms of link flows as a function $G$ defined in terms of path probabilities.
-It is true that the active network for a single PURC traveler is necessarily acyclic and that we can write any flow as a sum of path flows.
+We take this opportunity to point out that this contradicts Proposition 3 in \citet{fosgerau_perturbed_2022}, which erroneously stated that paths are necessarily substitutes in PURC.
+In the proof of that proposition, we rewrote the perturbation function $F$ defined in terms of link flows as a function $G$ defined in terms of path probabilities.
 We then claimed that $G$ is strictly convex.
 However, that is not generally true, since the decomposition of a flow into path flows is not unique.